 About Dr. Lindsay Evans:

+Hello!
+I am Dr. Lindsay Evans.
 I received my doctorate from Vanderbilt University and completed my internship at Baylor College of Medicine.
 During my training, I have worked with children, adolescents, and young adults in a variety of settings.
 I first became interested in psychology while volunteering at a school for individuals with developmental disabilities while a student at Princeton University.
 I was inspired by the strength and resilience of the students, siblings, and families coping with stress associated with disabilities.
-I wanted to learn more about how individuals use their unique strengths and innate coping abilities to overcome significant life stressors.

-I consider it a privilege to partner with children, teens, young adults, and families to work toward overcoming obstacles in their lives.
-My goal as a therapist is to be an empathic listener and provide a comfortable and nonjudgmental environment for you to discuss your concerns.
-This will assist in allowing us to build a strong and authentic working relationship, which is the foundation for collaborating to make progress toward your goals.
+I consider it a privilege to partner with clients to work toward overcoming obstacles in their lives.
+My goal as a therapist is to be an empathic listener and provide a comfortable and nonjudgmental environment.
+This will assist in allowing us to build a strong and authentic working relationship.
+The result will be the foundation for collaborating to make progress toward your goals.

-I have been trained in evidence-based interventions, which are strategies that have been scientifically tested and proven to work.
+I have been trained in strategies that have been scientifically tested and proven to work.
 I integrate techniques such as cognitive-behavioral therapy, mindfulness and relaxation, and behavioral strategies.
-While my training allows me to suggest interventions that I am confident are effective, I use these strategies flexibly, applying them with consideration for an individual’s unique strengths, background, and preferences.
+While my training allows me to suggest interventions that I am confident are effective, I use these strategies flexibly.
+My goal is to apply them with consideration for an individual’s unique strengths, background, and preferences.
 In my work with very young and elementary age children, the therapy involves parents extensively.
 This is to ensure that caregivers are getting information about the strategies being used, practicing them in the real world, and giving feedback about the child’s progress.
-With all clients, ongoing discussion and feedback about progress is a very important component of therapy and central to a strong and evolving relationship.
+With all clients, ongoing discussion and feedback about progress is a very important component of therapy.
 Overall in therapy, my role is to use proven strategies to help you make healthy changes and to apply them in a way that works in your life.

 Areas of Therapy/Consultation Specialization: